-Out of a total of 2.4 million hectares of Croatian forests and woodland areas, 75% is state-owned and the rest is in private hands.
+Out of a total of 2.4 million hectares of Croatian forests and woodland areas, 73% is state-owned and the rest is in private hands.
+Forests cover 43% of total land area.
 Beech is the most common species, whereas oak, fir, spruce and ash are used for production of solid wooden furniture.
 Slavonian oak (Quercus Robur), due to its remarkable quality, is among the most wanted in the world so that today products by wood processing companies and furniture manufacturers compete on the main European and world's markets.
 In the last couple of years, wood processing industry's manufacture has grown, it is achieving positive foreign trade balance and it is employing 20,000 workers.

-The meaning of the food-processing industry in relation to the total manufacturing industry is reflected in the fact that even about a quarter of the value of indicators relates to the food-processing industry, such as: the number of employed persons (24%), commodities exchange (32%), added value (26%), and gross operating surplus (30%).
-The share of enterprises in food processing industry is 16% compared to the total manufacturing industry.
-The most significant export food products include chocolate, sugar, sauces, malt extracts, bread, bagels, cakes and animal foods.
+The meaning of the food-processing industry in relation to the total manufacturing industry is reflected in the fact that even about a quarter of the value of indicators relates to the foodprocessing industry, such as: the number of employed persons (24%), commodities exchange (30%) and added value (24%).
+The share of enterprises in food processing industry is 15% compared to the total manufacturing industry.

+The most significant export food products include sugar, chocolate, sauces, bread, bagels, cakes and malt extracts.

 Most Croatian companies operate to the highest possible standards of quality and food safety (ISO 9001, ISO 14001, ISO 22000, HACCP, Halal, Kosher, IFS, BRC, OHSAS 18001, etc.).